listyantidewi1/masak-apa-v2/design.md

     	"updated_at"	datetime DEFAULT CURRENT_TIMESTAMP,
     	PRIMARY KEY("id" AUTOINCREMENT)
     )
 `ingredients` table: to store ingredients which are used as keywords and ingredients for the recipes.
+It is related to `origins` and `categories`, all referenced by the `id`.

     CREATE TABLE "ingredients" (
     	"id"	integer NOT NULL,